 Our orthodontists may use a number of different appliances over the course of your treatment.
 We have provided this page of information on the most common orthodontic appliances offered at our practice.
 Our team will provide you with instructions on how to use and maintain your appliances.
-To learn more about orthodontic appliances and to make your appointment with Drs.
-Wiltshire and Brassington please contact Richmond Pediatric Dentistry and Orthodontics at 804-740-7281.
+To learn more about orthodontic appliances and to make your appointment, please contact Richmond Pediatric Dentistry and Orthodontics at 804-740-7281.

 Rubber Bands (Elastics)